thor314/pazk/n-pazk-ch1.md

 Note about soundness: we only care about *Cheating P running in Polynomial Time*.
 Intuitively, this means that if the Cheating prover strategy runs in exponential time, we can increase our security param to blow up the prover time.

 Why are these proofs *non-trad?*
--> they're probabalistic, using some source of randomness.
+-> they're probabilistic, using some source of randomness.
 A cheating P will be able to fool V with some negl.
 Pr.